 Instructions

-- Prepare a water bath canner, by completely covering six 8-ounce jars with water and boiling them for 10 minutes.
+- Wash jars, then place jars in a water bath canner.
+Boil for 10 minutes.
 Keep the jars in the hot water until needed.
-The lids can be added a few minutes before you need them.
+The lids and bands can be added a few minutes before you need them.

-- Clean the Dutch oven and return to the stove.
-Pour strained chokecherry juice back into the pot.
+- Clean the saucepan and return it to the stove.
+Pour strained juice back into the pot.
 Turn the heat to medium.
 Whisk in RealFruit Classic Pectin until dissolved.
-Add lemon juice, and butter, if using.
-Bring the mixture to a full rolling boil, over high heat, whisking constantly.
+Add lemon juice, and butter (if using).
+Bring the mixture to a full rolling boil, over high heat, whisking constantly for 2 minutes.

-- Next, add sugar, while you whisk quickly to dissolve it.
-Return mixture to a full rolling boil and boil hard for one additional minute, as you continue to whisk the mixture.
-Remove from heat and skim off the foam, if necessary.
-Ladle into sterilized jars, leaving ½" headspace.
-Wipe the glass jar rims with a damp cloth and hand-tighten the lids.
+- Next, add 4 cups of sugar, while you continue to whisk to dissolve it.
+Return the mixture to a full rolling boil and boil hard for one additional minute.
+Skim off the foam, if necessary.

 - Add jars to the canner filled with water and make sure the water level is at least a few inches over the jars.
-Process the filled jars in boiling water, for a minimum of 10 minutes, adding 5 additional minutes for every 1000'-3000' above sea level.
+Process the filled jars in boiling water based on the times in the chart found in this post.

 Notes